Daniel Castro (baseball)

-Daniel Alejandro Castro Cruz (born November 14, 1992) is a Mexican professional baseball infielder for the Sultanes de Monterrey of the Mexican League.
-He previously played in Major League Baseball (MLB) for the Atlanta Braves and Colorado Rockies.
+Daniel Alejandro Castro Cruz (born November 14, 1992) is a Mexican professional baseball infielder for the Conspiradores de Querétaro of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Atlanta Braves and Colorado Rockies.

 Career

 Atlanta Braves

-Castro signed with the Atlanta Braves in 2009 as a free agent.
-They allowed him to play for the Saraperos de Saltillo of the Mexican League to gain experience in 2012 and 2013.
-In August 2013, the Braves assigned Castro to the Lynchburg Hillcats of the Class A-Advanced Carolina League.
+On May 28, 2010, Castro signed with the Atlanta Braves as a free agent.
+The Braves organization allowed Castro to play for the Saraperos de Saltillo of the Mexican League to gain experience in 2012 and 2013.
+In August 2013, the Braves assigned Castro to the Lynchburg Hillcats of the High-A Carolina League.

-After Castro began the 2015 season with the Gwinnett Braves of the Class AAA International League, the Braves promoted him to the major leagues for the first time on June 17, 2015.
+After Castro began the 2015 season with the Gwinnett Braves of the Triple-A International League, the Braves promoted him to the major leagues for the first time on June 17, 2015.
 He recorded his first Major league hit against the Boston Red Sox while pinch-hitting for relief pitcher Nick Masset.
 He was optioned to Gwinnett the next day.
 The Braves recalled Castro on July 25, after the Braves traded Juan Uribe and Kelly Johnson.
 Castro was optioned back to Gwinnett on August 8, along with Todd Cunningham, after the Braves acquired Nick Swisher and Michael Bourn from the Cleveland Indians.

 Castro was recalled to the major leagues on April 13, 2016, after beginning the season at Gwinnett.
 He filled in at second base, third base, and shortstop when needed, and hit .182 in 42 games.
 After starting shortstop Erick Aybar was reactivated on June 12, Castro was optioned to the minors.
-He elected free agency after the season.
+On October 11, he was removed from the 40–man roster and sent outright to Gwinnett.
+Castro elected free agency after the season on November 7.

 Colorado Rockies

-During the 2016 offseason, Castro signed a minor league contract with the Colorado Rockies.
-He elected free agency on November 6, 2017.
-On January 30, 2018, Castro resigned a minor league deal with the Colorado Rockies.
-He was called up to the major leagues on May 1, 2018.
-Castro was designated for assignment on July 21, 2018.
-He elected free agency on October 12, 2018.
+On November 21, 2016, Castro signed a minor league contract with the Colorado Rockies organization.
+In 115 games for the Triple–A Albuquerque Isotopes, Castro slashed .306/.344/.398 with three home runs and 45 RBI.
+He elected free agency following the season on November 6, 2017.

+On January 30, 2018, Castro re-signed with the Rockies on a new minor league contract.
+He was called up to the major leagues on May 1.
+Castro was designated for assignment on July 21.
+He elected free agency on October 12.

 Los Angeles Dodgers

-On November 12, 2018, Castro signed a minor league deal with the Los Angeles Dodgers.
-He was assigned to AAA Oklahoma City Dodgers to start the 2019 season.
+On November 12, 2018, Castro signed a minor league contract with the Los Angeles Dodgers.
+He was assigned to the Triple–A Oklahoma City Dodgers to start the 2019 season, for whom he batted .244/.306/.298 with one home run, 11 RBI, and three stolen bases.